Philosophy of logic: Deviant

 Deviant logics are forms of logic in that they have the same goal as classical logic: to give an account of which inferences are valid.
 They differ from classical logic by giving a different account.
 Intuitionistic logic, for example, rejects the law of excluded middle, which is a valid form of inference in classical logic.
 This rejection is based on the idea that mathematical truth depends on verification through a proof.
 The law fails for cases where no such proof is possible, which exist in every sufficiently strong formal system, according to Gödel's incompleteness theorems.
 Free logic differs from classical logic since it has fewer existential presuppositions: it allows non-denoting expressions, i.e. individual terms that do not refer to objects within the domain.
-A central motivation for this type of modification is that free logic can be used to analyze discourse with empty singular terms, like in the expression "Santa Clause does not exist".
+A central motivation for this type of modification is that free logic can be used to analyze discourse with empty singular terms, like in the expression "Santa Claus does not exist".
 Many-valued logic is a logic that allows for additional truth values besides true and false in classical logic.
 In this sense, it rejects the principle of the bivalence of truth.
 In a simple form of three-valued logic, for example, a third truth value is introduced: undefined.